Justified-Capital/dataless/README.md

 ## Motivation
-The pricipal at Justified Capital has had almost every part of their life manipulated possible.
-Escepcially anything digitial that touches the internet-- unfortunately and especially data.
-Realizing that friendly dataset vendor could actually be the Police, just like the Police have actually been the people at the Secratary of State; masking the truth for their own selfish aims.
+The principal at Justified Capital has had almost every part of their life manipulated possible.
+Especially anything digital that touches the internet-- unfortunately and especially data.
+Realizing that friendly dataset vendor could actually be the Police, just like the Police have actually been the people at the Secretary of State; masking the truth for their own selfish aims.
 A scary reality when they can force places like Google and Stock Brokerages to change data.
 Polluting the foundational research data like in the image below:

 ![logo](datalessBowserPolice.png)

 So if you assume that an evil actor is taking a giant dump in all your data that touched the internet, how could you possibly create strategies that perform with any degree of reliability in a chaotic environment.
 An environment that may very well be manipulated against you in the first place.

 So if you think about developing strategies from a polluted dataset, no matter what you do- you will lose eventually.
 In fact, any short-lived success you had was probably just from sheer randomness.
 A scary truth for any rigorous quant who has tested a strategy against data and then watched it cut to part by some market condition that was not reflected at all in data.